pagopa/iso18013-android/README.md

 ```

 ## 3. Automatic Release to Maven
-Once the tag is pushed, the release process will trigger automatically.
-Your library will be published to Maven if the pipeline completes successfully.
+Once the tag is pushed, the release process on Maven will be triggered automatically through GitHub Actions.

-## 4. Automatic Approval in Maven
-After the release is published, Maven automatically approve the new version.
-This final step ensures that the artifact is visible and available for consumers.